wrgoncalves2008/coolify-build-test/README.md

 4. Deploy
 5. Go to **Command** and run `cat test_secret_file` command
 6. Command output should be whatever value you set to `TEST_SECRET`

+You might need to run `docker compose build --no-cache` after changing the value to update it in the container.